Prince Albert enters nationals with tonnes of pluses to lean on

 |Abby Soyko topped the Bears in regular season scoring.|

 She also has the right type of confidence in herself and her team.
 On top of all that, Hobson, who had 11 goals and nine assists in 24 regular season games, is invested emotionally in the Bears program having played five full seasons with the team.
-The skilled rearguard will move on to play with Northeastern University in Boston, Mass., in the fall.
+The skilled rearguard will move on to play with the Northeastern University Huskies women’s team in Boston, Mass., in the fall.

 |Centre Kate Ball piled up the points on a high-scoring line.|